Vitamin C is probably one of the most recognised of all nutrients but perhaps one that is still significantly underestimated.

 Why is Vitamin C so good for you?

-As we have already discussed, Vitamin C is an essential nutrient for the body.
-It is commonly associated with supporting the immune system when fighting off coughs and colds but it is actually needed for a lot of other biochemical processes.
+Commonly associated with supporting the immune system when fighting off coughs and colds, this vitamin is actually needed for a lot of other biochemical processes.

 1. Boost your immune system – Vitamin C is needed by various bodily immune functions.
 It is needed for the stimulation of white blood cell production, function and activity.
 These are the important immune cells that are involved in protecting the body from invading micro-organisms such as bacteria, fungi or viruses and they also help with wound healing.